krastevg/paintballArenaApi/README.md

 # PaintballAppApi

-This is an API made for my angular project for a course in SoftUni
+This is an API made for my Angular project Paintball Arena

 I use mongo atlas in order to store the data